-For students on the Flexible and Distributed Learning (FDL) programme, interactive group seminars for each module will be held on one Saturday per month at the University of Worcester (11⁄2 hours per module).
+For students on the Flexible and Distributed Learning (FDL) programme, interactive group seminars for each module will be held on one Saturday per month at the University of Worcester or at Iron Mill College, Exeter (11⁄2 hours per module).
 The remainder of the learning hours comprising Online Learning Activities (OLAs, 7 hours per OLA) and independent study in students' own time.
 There are 8 Saturdays and 8 OLAs in total over the year.

 Dissertation support sessions are planned by the IWCF3002 module leader.
-There are 4 x 1 $\frac{1}{2}$ hour sessions spread over the year, each focussing on an aspect of the dissertation.
+There are 4 x 1 1⁄2 hour sessions spread over the year, each focussing on an aspect of the dissertation.
 These are provided as live interactive sessions through Collaborate on a Saturday morning (not the same Saturdays that FDL students are attending classes) and repeated on the following Monday evening.
 They are also recorded and made available on Blackboard, for any students unable to attend the live sessions.